 Bring along a blanket or lawn chair – after midnight or before dawn – and lie back comfortably while gazing upward.
 Although a somewhat modest shower, these swift-moving meteors are sometimes bright, occasionally leaving a persistent train – a glowing streak that lingers momentarily after the meteor has gone!

-Bottom line: Best nights for the Orionid meteor shower in 2015 are October 20-21 and 21-22, especially between midnight and dawn.
-You might see as many as 15 to 20 meteors per hour from a dark site.
+Bottom line: Best night for the Orionid meteor shower in 2017 is probably October 20-21, especially between midnight and dawn October 21.
+You might see as many as 10 to 15 meteors per hour from a dark site.
 Fortunately, no moon will ruin this year’s Orionid meteor shower.